visualizor/GH_Eto/README.md

 See [complete doc](http://pages.picoe.ca/docs/api/html/R_Project_EtoForms.htm) for more information on each Eto object.

-Eto itself does not have many of the graphic features found in other GUI libraries likely due to its cross-platform conformity.
+Eto itself does not have many of the graphic features found in other GUI libraries likely due to its cross-platform compliances.
 Synapse further simplifies the pieces one has to assemble to get a working GUI.
 Minimalist functionality will take precedent over ornate design.
 ## Installation
 This is your typical Grasshopper plugin.
 Drop the ".gha" file into your Grasshopper library folder.
 On a PC it's `%AppData%/Roaming/Grasshopper/Libraries/`.
 On a Mac it's <missing path>.
 The "Synapse.gha" is published on [food4rhino.com](https://www.food4rhino.com/app/synapse) as well as Rhino 7's package manager. v0.4 onwards, you can drag and drop the SynapseRCP.rhp onto Rhino to install the remote control panel.
 Type "SynapsePanel" to launch; "SynapseCleanse" to clear contents.
 ## Starter's Guide